madeofpendletonwool/PinePods/completed_todos.md

 - [] Pass podcast info in /episode url in order to allow podcast name click to work - <- It passes the pod info but needs to dynamically load from that as a fallback still
 - [] Ensure even when a podcast is clicked via the search page it still loads all the podcast db context
 - [] Add additional safety parsing to ensure podcasts will display on pod feed page
-- [] People don't clear out of hosts and people dropdowns if a podcast doesn't have people.
-So it shows the old podcast currently
 - [] Implement additional filtering in podcasts
 - [] Implement episode filtering on episode layout page
 - [] Implement episode filtering on history page